darkhz/invidtui/README.md

     invidtui [<flags>]

     Flags:
-      --video-res="720p"        Set the default video resolution.
        --close-instances        Close all currently running instances.
-      --mpv-path="mpv"          Specify path to the mpv executable.
-      --ytdl-path="youtube-dl"  Specify path to youtube-dl executable or its forks (yt-dlp, yt-dtlp_x86) --num-retries=100         Set the number of retries for connecting to the socket.
+       --force-instance         Force load media from specified invidious instance. (default "") --mpv-path               Specify path to the mpv executable. (default "mpv") --num-retries            Set the number of retries for connecting to the socket. (default 100) --use-current-instance   Use the current invidious instance to retrieve media.
+       --video-res              Set the default video resolution. (default "720p") --ytdl-path              Specify path to youtube-dl executable or its forks (yt-dlp, yt-dtlp_x86) (default "youtube-dl")

+  - The **close-instances** option should mainly be used if another invidtui instance may be using the socket, if there was an application crash, or if an error pops up like this: ``` Error: Socket exists at /home/test/.config/invidtui/socket, is another instance running?```.

+- The **use-current-instance** option can be used in cases where a playlist file has to be loaded, but the URLs in the playlist point to a slow invidious instance.
+The playlist media can instead be retrieved from a fast instance (automatically selected by invidtui).

+- While specifying the **force-instance** option, it is recommended to input just the instance name, remove the "https://" prefix if present.

 ## Configuration file
 Generally, invidtui will work out-of-the-box, with no configuration required.<br />